Greer County, Oklahoma: History

 The county was assigned to the Oklahoma Territory on May 4, 1896.
 When Oklahoma was admitted as a state, Greer County was established according to its current boundaries; the remaining former county area was organized as Harmon, Jackson, and part of Beckham counties.
-The town of Mangum, designated as the county seat in 1886 when this was part of Texas, continued as the seat of Greer County, Oklahoma.
+The town of Mangum, designated as the county seat in 1886 when it was part of Texas, continued as the seat of Greer County, Oklahoma.
 From its establishment until at least 1903, Greer County was a sundown county, prohibiting African Americans from living in the county.

 Originally developed for agriculture, the rural county had its peak of population in 1930.
 Mechanization of agriculture reduced the need for farm labor, and the population has declined as people migrated to cities for work.

 Among the county attractions is Quartz Mountain State Park (known from 2002 to 2020 as Quartz Mountain Nature Park), near the community of Lone Wolf.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 644 sqmi, of which 639 sqmi is land and 4.3 sqmi (0.7%) is water.

 Western Greer County lies in the Gypsum Hills, while the eastern one-third is in the Red Bed Plains physiographic region.
 The county is drained by the North Fork Red River, Elm Fork Red River, and Salt Fork Red River.